hasura/graphql-engine/docs/graphql/manual/auth/jwt.rst

 ``claims_namespace``
 ^^^^^^^^^^^^^^^^^^^^
 This is an optional field.
 You can specify the key name inside which the Hasura specific claims will be present.
-E.g - ``https://mydomain.com/claims``.
+E.g. - ``https://mydomain.com/claims``.

 **Default value** is: ``https://hasura.io/jwt/claims``.